 Torrent Sites and Bitcoin connection:

 Earlier this year, uTorrent was caught secretly installing Epic Scale Bitcoin Mining Software on users’ computers to get some bucks – They claimed the software was just a distributed computing platform, but that’s not true.
-The only reason to install the mining software was to use victim’s Internet bandwidth to generate Bitcoins.
+The only reason to install the mining software was to use a victim’s Internet bandwidth to generate Bitcoins.

 Trojan malware- the most used